-Having opened to great acclaim on Broadway in December 2015, School of Rock has landed in London!
+Having opened to great acclaim on Broadway in December 2015, School of Rock has landed at the Gillian Lynne Theatre!
 Featuring a new score from Andrew Lloyd Webber and lyricist Glenn Slater, this show invites you to bring your air guitar and unleash your inner rock god!
 With a book by Julian Fellowes (Downton Abbey), the irresistibly funny School of Rock has moments of genuine sincerity, packing an emotional punch alongside enough rollicking guitar riffs to melt your face off!
 This is combined with the talent of 13 children who form the West End’s first kids rock band, all playing their instruments live on stage – they really can rock!
 Winning the 2017 Olivier Award for Outstanding Achievement in Music, London is rocking out to School of Rock!

-Joining Leask will be Alan Pearson as Ned Schneebly, Michelle Francis as Patty Di Marco and Craig Gallivan as the alternate Dewey Finn.
+Joining Leask are Alan Pearson as Ned Schneebly, Michelle Francis as Patty Di Marco and Craig Gallivan as the alternate Dewey Finn.
 Florence Andrews plays Rosalie Mullins alongside the three teams of thirteen kids who make up Dewey’s band.
 The ‘grown up’ cast is completed by ensemble members Nick Butcher, Cassandra McCowan, Jessica Louise Parkinson, Andy Rees, Cameron Sharp, Jake Sharp, James Smoker, Wendy Somerville, Andrew Spillett, Hannah Stratton and Alex Tomkins with swings, Paul Kemble, Laura Medforth, Billy Mitchell, Tasha Sheridan and Joshua St. Clair.

 There are three child actors cast in each role, appearing in rotation throughout the 8-show a week performance schedule.

 Based on the hugely successful 2003 movie, School of Rock tells the story of Dewey Finn, a down-on-his-luck, wannabe rock star.
 In a moment of madness, Dewey poses as a substitute teacher at Horace Green, a prestigious New York prep school, in order to earn a few extra bucks.
-With no interest in arithmetic, academia or A-grades, Dewey struggles to fit in at Horace Green– until he discovers his pupils’ musical talents.
+With no interest in arithmetic, academia or A-grades, Dewey struggles to fit in at Horace Green – until he discovers his pupils’ musical talents.
 Creating his own curriculum, Dewey focuses on guitar-shredding, bass-slapping and mic-dropping, and transforms these pint-sized prodigies into a mind-blowing rock band.
 To fulfil his life-long dream, he enlists the electric ensemble in the Battle of the Bands – but can he get them to win the competition without their disapproving parents and uptight Principal finding out?

 Find out more about the venue for your show: Directions, Transport options and facilities.